cbg-ethz/V-pipe/docs/tutorial.md

 # V-Pipe Tutorial

-This tutorial shows the basics of how to interact with V-pipe.
+V-pipe is a workflow designed for the analysis of next generation sequencing (NGS) data from viral pathogens.
+It produces a number of results in a curated format (e.g., consensus sequences, SNV calls, local/global haplotypes).
+V-pipe is written using the Snakemake workflow management system.

+## Requirements

+V-pipe is optimized for Linux or Mac OS systems.
+Therefore, we recommend users with a Windows system to install WSL2 - this is not a full virtual machine but rather a way to run Windows and Linux cooperatively at the same time.

 ## Organizing Data

+V-Pipe takes as an input rawd data in FASTQ format and depending on the user-defined configuration will output consensus sequences, SNV calls and local/global haplotypes.

 V-pipe expects the input samples to be organized in a two-level hierarchy:

-At the first level, input files grouped by samples (e.g.: patients or biological replicates of an experiment).
+At the first level, input files are grouped by samples (e.g.: patients or biological replicates of an experiment).
-A second level for distinction of datasets belonging to the same sample (e.g.: sample dates).
+At the second level, different datasets belonging to the same sample (e.g., from sample dates) are distinguished.
-Inside that directory, the sub-directory raw_data holds the sequencing data in FASTQ format (optionally compressed with GZip).
+Inside the 2nd-level directory, the sub-directory `raw_data` holds the sequencing data in FASTQ format (optionally compressed with GZip).
-Paired-ended reads need to be in split files with _R1 and _R2 suffixes.
+Paired-ended reads need to be in split files with suffixes `_R1` and `_R2`.

 ```
 samples